 In the case of directors or Officers, the number of DSUs credited will have a value equal to the fees (or portion of bonus, for Officers) that would otherwise be payable divided by the then current share price, calculated by taking the average closing trading price of the Corporation's shares for the last ten (10) trading days prior to the end of the relevant pay period.
-DSUs may not be redeemed or "cashed" until a director ceases to be on the Board, or until an Officer ceases employment with the Corporation, until December 10th of the following calendar year, the individual may elect to redeem the DSUs and to receive the value of the DSUs in his or her account.
+DSUs may not be redeemed or "cashed" until a director ceases to be on the Board, or until an Officer ceases employment with the Corporation.
+At any time from the date a director ceases to be on the Board or an Officer ceases employment with the Corporation, until December 10th of the following calendar year, the individual may elect to redeem the DSUs and to receive the value of the DSUs in his or her account.
 The number of DSUs in the account will then be multiplied by the share price on the date of redemption of the DSUs and the director or Officer will be paid that amount, less any applicable deductions.